3707 Brooklyn Avenue Northeast

 Master of Marine Affairs

-A major program objective is to prepare students for professional careers in policy making, management, teaching, and research.
-Breadth of study is emphasized, and all students are expected to gain familiarity with relevant aspects of the social, technological, and environmental sciences.
-In addition, each student is expected to develop a professional and scholarly proficiency in a particular aspect of marine affairs.
+The program prepares students for professional careers in policy making, management, teaching, and research.
+Students gain familiarity with relevant aspects of the social, technological, and environmental sciences.

-Completion of the MMA program normally requires two academic years for students who have received a baccalaureate degree.
-During the first year, students develop a comprehensive understanding of the marine affairs field and acquire analytic skills.
-During the second year, a special competence is developed in a topical area of interest (e.g., ocean and coastal management, ports and marine transportation, marine environmental protection, marine resources management, ocean and coastal tourism and recreation), and a thesis is prepared and presented under the guidance of a faculty supervisory committee.
-Individual courses of study may be adjusted to accommodate prior experience and academic background.
-Mid-career and other qualifying students can apply to follow a non-thesis track emphasizing additional coursework and a degree project.
+Completion of the MMA program normally requires two academic years.
+In the first year, students develop a comprehensive understanding of the marine affairs field and acquire analytic skills.
+In the second year, students develop competence in a topical area of interest (e.g., ocean and coastal management, ports and marine transportation, marine environmental protection, marine resources management, ocean and coastal tourism and recreation), and prepare a thesis, complete a capstone project, or complete additional coursework for the courses-only option. .
+Studies may be adjusted to accommodate prior experience and academic background.

 Degree Requirements59 credits as follows:

-The School of Marine Affairs has a limited number of positions for graduate student appointments as research assistants.
-Applicants in need of support are urged to investigate outside sources of funding.
+The School offers a limited number of positions for graduate student appointments as research assistants.
+Applicants are urged to investigate outside sources of funding.